Edward Deas Thomson: Personal life

 Thomson married Anne Marie Bourke, the second daughter of Governor Sir Richard Bourke, who survived him with two sons and five daughters.
 His wife, a prominent activist, was one of the founding committee members for women and infant refuge Sydney Founding Institute, now The Infants' Home Child and Family Services.
 One daughter, Elizabeth, was mother of Edward Grigg, 1st Baron Altrincham; another, Susan Emmeline, married the politician-pastoralist William John Macleay, while another Eglantine Julia, married the politician William Campbell.
+His son, George Gipps Deas Thomson, was in 1870 a co-founder of the Wallaroo Football Club in Sydney, the NSW colony's first rugby union club.

-His portrait is in the great hall of the University of Sydney.
+A portrait of Thomson is in the great hall of the University of Sydney.
 Thomson died on 16 July 1879 in Sydney.